mitsuba-renderer/drjit/src/python/docstr.rst

    + b``).
 This bias vector ``b`` should also be specified as a view.

    Specify ``tranpose=True`` to multiply by the transpose of the matrix ``A``.
-   On the CUDA/OptiX backend, this feature requires that ``A`` is inference or training-optimal layout.
+   On the CUDA/OptiX backend, this feature requires that ``A`` is in inference or training-optimal layout.

-.. topic:: coop_cast
+.. topic:: nn_cast

    Cast the numeric type underlying a cooperative vector